 Recent sounds work include "Dive" commissioned by New York Department of Transportation for Park Avenue Tunnel, New York, (2014), “Out of Range” commissioned by Deutschlandradio, Kultur, Germany, (2014), "Ultrafield" commissioned by MoMA, The Museum of Modern Art, New York, (2013), “Water Signal”, commissioned by The Guggenheim Museum and the Unsound festival in New York for the Stillspotting project, “ultraworld”, a commission by Sound and Music for the listening room at BEOPEN, Trafalgar Square, London (2012), a concert and talk at MIT, Boston, in relation to the Tribute to Commemorate Electro-acoustic pioneer Marianne Amacher; “Survivors of the Waterworld – Measuring Pollution by Sound” for Gøteborg International Biennial for Contemporary Art (2011); “Energy Field” live at ARS Electronica Festival for receiving the Golden Nica in 2011; “Between Dry Land”, commissioned for the installation “The Morning Line” (by Matthew Ritchie) for the Thyssen-Bornemisza Art Contemporary, opened in Istanbul May 2010.
 “Spawning Ground - from Coquet Head to the North Sea” was also commissioned for the AV festival in Newcastle (2010), and in the same year Jana also opened a permanent sound installation at the Knut Hamsun Centre in Hamarøy, Norway.

-She is currently participating in the project T-BA21 Academy with the project "Silencing of the reefs" supported by Thyssen-Bornemisza Art Contemporary, she is working on a full length release for Touch (UK) and she is currently working on a commission for New York Department of Transportation called Dive, a immersive sound installation for Park Avenue Tunnel on Manhattan, during Summer Streets in New York 2014.
+She is currently participating in the project T-BA21 Academy with the project "Silencing of the reefs" supported by Thyssen-Bornemisza Art Contemporary, she is working on a full length release for Touch (UK) and she is currently working on a commission from the American Embassy in Oslo called "Raft of Ice".
+She is also working on a commission from Sonic Act as part of the Dark Ecology project.

 I like the immateriality of a sound work and the openness it can have for both associative and direct experience and sensory perception.
 I have been busy searching for sounds from hidden sources, frequencies which are not possible for us to perceive, as well as from places and creatures that are hard to access.
 Over the last eight years I have collected recordings made by hydrophones, from rivers, shores and the ocean in Asia, Europe and America, from glaciers in Greenland, Iceland and Norway.
 In the depths of the oceans there are invisible but audible soundscapes, about which we are largely ignorant, even if the oceans cover 70% of our planet.
 I am also experimenting with different types of microphones to collect sounds which are not obviously recognisable, but give room for broader, more imaginative readings or sounds that are unreachable for the human senses, such as ultrasound, I use these sounds as source material for composition in a live environment or to create installations, also for film, dance, radio, CD, cassette and vinyl productions.